CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab21.md

 ### Task 3: Add code to use the Azure AI Speech SDK

+In this task, you update the translator.py file by importing the Azure AI Speech SDK, configuring speech translation with multiple target languages, and setting up speech synthesis for using the Speech service.

 >**Note**: As you add code, be sure to maintain the correct indentation.

 1. Enter the following command to edit the code file that has been provided: